DevAndersen/c-sharp-silliness/src/ByValueSleep/README.md

 ## Conclusion

-Yes, we can approximate a 1-second sleep simply by measuring the time it takes to pass a really bug `struct` around.
+Yes, we can approximate a 1-second sleep simply by measuring the time it takes to pass a really big `struct` around.

 With a 100,000 byte struct, we can narrow down the approximate number of times we need to pass it around before reaching a roughly 1-second delay.